 Competitive Intensity, Overpricing, Corruption Risks and Crony Capitalism in Hungary 2009-2015

-Istvan Janos Toth presented the CRCB’s new research results in William Gates Building of Computer Laboratory at the conference ”Frontiers of Data Science for Government: Ideas, Practices, and Projections.
-Data for Policy -2016” organised by University of Cambridge.
+Presentation of the CRCB’s new research results in the William Gates Building of the Computer Laboratory at the conference “Frontiers of Data Science for Government: Ideas, Practices, and Projections.
+Data for Policy -2016” organised by the University of Cambridge.

-The presentation dealt with corruption risk detection, measuring of competitive intensity and the new way to analyse overpricing suggested by the CRCB’s researchers.
-Based on statistical analysis of 127,000 Hungarian public procurement and 1,700,000 European ones, the presentation pointed out the perverse effect of EU funding to the Hungarian economy (shrinking compatitive intensity, raising corruption risks, overpricing and helping to build a crony capitalist system in Hungary).
+The presentation covered corruption risk detection, measuring competitive intensity, and a new way to analyse overpricing suggested by the CRCB’s researchers.
+Based on statistical analyses of 127,000 Hungarian public procurement contracts and 1,700,000 European ones, the presentation highlighted the perverse effects of EU funding on the Hungarian economy (shrinking competitive intensity, increased corruption risks, overpricing, and the creation of a crony capitalist system).